petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/API/v1.0.0-sprint/tags.md

 ## Tags

 Manage tags to organize your data.
-Using tags create a tag cloud or a hierarchical tag tree.
+Use tags as a tag cloud, or build a category tree organizing tags into a hierarchy.

-Every tag is related to a Dataset.
+Each tag is related to a Dataset.
 You have to specify which dataset you want to use in the `X-DataSet` header by the name of the dataset.

 > **Tip:** If you use any of the tag methods without or an unexisting `X-DataSet` header you will get a `Missing X-DataSet header!` error.

 With Tags you can:

 * Create new tag
 * Update a tag
 * Get a single tag or a full tag list